New Billing Policies for TinyMCE Cloud Services

 ?>

-Adapting to New Billing Limits for Cloud-Based Editors
+Getting Used to the New Pricing Caps for Cloud-Based Editors

 # Python: Script to monitor usage and reduce unnecessary loads